Antix-Development/when_mongols_are_your_neighbors/POST-MORTEM.md

 For the buttons I just added a 16 pixel wide outline to them when hovered which made them pretty cool as button borders, complete with bloody filter.

-I used a liberal amount of &lt;br&gt; tags to provide vertical spacing between interface elements, and when I wanted to show another menu (portion of the whole ui &lt;div&gt;), I just set `style.scrollTop` to the appropriate number.
+I used a liberal amount of &lt;br&gt; tags to provide vertical spacing between interface elements, and when I wanted to show another menu (portion of the whole ui &lt;div&gt;), I just set the ui `style.top` property to the appropriate number to show the desired menu.
+Magic.

 This cheap and nasty approach worked super well and I think I'll refine it and reuse it again next year.